vizdotlife/vizdotlife.github.io/_pages/announcements.md

 There's a fee charged per mint with JPG and I'm trying to account for that in the minting price.

 ## Wen?
-Please know in advance that the official launch date could change, but right now I'm planning for the following:
+Please know in advance that the official launch date could change due to unexpected scenarios outside of my control, but I'm planning for the following:

 Feb.
 11th - Holders Only Mint (UTC time not set yet)